 Melton Christian Centre is a not-for-profit company limited by guarantee.
-It is the financial entity owning both Melton Christian College (the school), and Melton Christian Fellowship (the church).
-The Board of Directors of Melton Christian Centre are therefore the Directors of the College, and also of the Fellowship.
+It is the financial entity owning both Melton Christian College, and Melton Christian Church.
+The Board of Directors of Melton Christian Centre are therefore the Directors of the College, and also of the Church.

 The College Council is a sub-committee appointed by the Board of Directors for the purpose of governance of the College.
 Thus, the College Council, although they are not formal trustees, are empowered by the Directors to speak and act as representing the Board of Directors in matters of governance of the College.

 The College Council consists of: Directors and College Council members as appointed by the directors.
 The current principal along with the current Head of Operations and Head of Finance and Risk for the College participate as ex-officio members.
 The Chief Executive Officer of the College is the Principal, who is responsible for the operation of the College, and who is supported by the Head of Operations and the Head of Finance and Risk.